 - Online listings of college representative visits to MGA, college open houses, and scholarships

 For more in-depth information on the information presented above, please access the following links:

 - Summer and volunteer opportunities

 Self-knowledge is the first step in the career planning process.
-The Guidance Department provides several opportunities to support students in this process.
+The College Counseling and Student Services Department provides several opportunities to support students in this process.